Child Life Specialist (CLS)

 CLS 540.
 Pediatric Psychosocial Assessment.
 (3 Credits)

-this course will examine utilization of pediatric psychosocial assessment by the child life professional as a means to assess pediatric patient needs and to develop an individualized plan of care.
+This course will examine utilization of pediatric psychosocial assessment by the child life professional as a means to assess pediatric patient needs and to develop an individualized plan of care.
 Students will develop skills in conducting psychosocial assessment.
-(3 credit hours)

 CLS 545.
 Child Life Documentation.
 (3 Credits)